0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 But it's been better just to sin
 'Cause it's to start up once again
 ```

+The other vicious side-effect rears its ugly head

 - No more friends also makes it a lot harder to pivot away from their abusive lover
 - It is much easier to stay in the pit rather than trying to pull himself out of it.